 Exceptional circumstances

-The Examination Exceptional Circumstances Consideration Service (EECCS) supports learners who have been:
+The Examination Exceptional Circumstances Consideration Service (EECCS) supports learners:

-• or whose performance in an exam has been affected by a personal circumstance, or an unplanned incident on the day.
+• whose performance in an exam was affected by a personal circumstance, or an unplanned incident on the day.

 This is a pre-certification service that covers situations where an exceptional circumstance has impacted a learner's performance on the day of an exam.

-It is available for all exams that appear in the exam timetable.
-Non-question paper components are not eligible for this service.
+It's available for all exams that appear in the exam timetable.
+Non-question paper components aren't eligible for this service.

 Disruption to learning that has occurred before the exam is not considered a valid exceptional circumstance.

-Only schools, colleges and training providers may submit requests.
-We are unable to accept requests from learners or parents/carers.
+Only schools, colleges and training providers can submit requests.
+We're unable to accept requests from learners, parents or carers.
 Learners who believe they are eligible for this service should contact their school, college or training provider.
-Learners will not be eligible for the Appeals Service if they have gone through EECCS.
+Learners won't be eligible for the Appeals Service if they have gone through EECCS.

 Eligibility